sitiirma-data/pizza-sales-analysis/README.md

 ### 📅 Monthly Revenue

-Monthly revenue shows how sales fluctuate over time:

 ![Monthly Revenue](images/revenue_per_month.png)

 Revenue appears relatively stable across months, with slight fluctuations.
-The highest revenue occurs around mid-year, indicating potential peak sales periods.
-Peak revenue occurs in July (~$72K), while the lowest is around September–October (~$64K).
+The highest revenue occurs in July (~$72K), while the lowest is around September–October (~$64K).
+This indicates a consistent demand pattern with a potential mid-year peak period.

 ---